 Various research methods were carried out to inform the build and design of BookNook.
 This research proved to be crucial as it gave clearer insights into what the user goals were and why these goals were so important.

-An affinity diagram method was used to explore the patterns that emerged from the reading habits and concerns.
+An affinity diagram method was used to explore any patterns that emerged from reading habits and concerns.
 This process involved writing out an exhaustive list of information related to reading, defining reader habits, understandings, frustrations and experiences.
 This method of research helped highlight the relationships that exist between certain elements.
 Patterns emerged from the clusters of data grouped together in terms of similarity, relationships and corresponding themes.

 Key points that surfaced with the affinity diagram method included:

 Interviews were carried out on three participants with questions examining their reading habits and any frustrations they may have in relation to them.
 The questions asked during the interviews were always open ended, encouraging the interviewees to expand on their replies.
 It was found that that the majority of the participants read to relax, with most of them reading more than one book at one time.
 Two out of the three interviewees also said they normally do track the books they read, with the other participant saying that while they did not currently track their books, they would like to.
 Methods for book tracking included keeping notes and using the kindle, however these methods were not ideal for the interviewee as they found it involved a lot of effort and could often be unreliable.

 Another frustration for one interviewee in particular was the missing description among new book releases these days.
 They pointed out that this was a common occurrence recently, which caused them to go a roundabout way of looking up the book description online.
 This caused them great annoyance and interfered on their time.